 Rebecca Ferguson was considered for the role of Daniels who ultimately turned down the role to do the movie Life (2017) instead, which was another space alien horror movie released in the same year.

 This is a sequel to Prometheus (2012), as well as the second installment in the "Alien" prequel series, the sixth installment overall in the "Alien" film franchise, and the third installment to be directed by Ridley Scott.

 Walter breaks the pattern of the androids' names proceeding in alphabetical order (Ash, Bishop, Call, David).
 There is another pattern to their names, however.
 "D" is the fourth letter of the alphabet, and "W" is the fourth-to-last.
 The characters are named for David Giler and Walter Hill.

-This film references Ozymandias at several occasions while Billy Crudup is present.
-Crudup played Dr. Manhattan in Watchmen (2009), where Ozymandias is the name of one of the main characters.
+This film references "Ozymandias" at several occasions.
+Billy Crudup played Dr. Manhattan in Watchmen (2009), where Ozymandias is the name of one of the main characters.

 This was the second time Katherine Waterston and Carmen Ejogo had appeared in a movie together.
 The first time was in Fantastic Beasts and Where to Find Them (2016).

-The date of the mission, listed at the beginning of the film, is December 5th, which is also the birthday of Walter Elias Disney.
-The synthetic in this film is named Walter (after Walter Hill).
+The date of the mission, listed at the beginning of the film, is December 5th, which is also the birthday of Walt Disney (aka Walter Elias Disney).
+The synthetic in this film is named Walter (after director Walter Hill).

 This is the second film that Michael Fassbender and Katherine Waterston have appeared in together, the first being Steve Jobs (2015).